fanpu/website/_posts/2022-12-28-central-limit-theorem-and-barry-esseen.markdown

 ---
-title: "A Concise Proof of the Central Limit Theorem, and Its Actually Useful Counterpart, the Berry-Esseen Theorem"
+title: "A Concise Proof of the Central Limit Theorem, and Its Actually Useful Version, the Berry-Esseen Theorem"
 layout: post
 tags: [math, machine-learning]
 cover: maine.JPG